Erotica

 The female body in art: Diego Velazquez, The Rokeby Venus, 1647-1651, National Gallery, London, UK.

 The Rokeby Venus is the only surviving nude by Velazquez.
 Nudes were rare in 17th century art – remember the Spanish Inquisition was policing the art scene!
-This painting is famous for being attacked by Suffragette Mary Richardson in 1914, but it was fully restored.
+This painting is famous for being attacked by Suffragette Mary Richardson in 1914, although it was later fully restored.
 She said she didn’t like “the way men visitors gaped at it all day long.”
+Well, she did have a point!

 The Changing Female Body in Modern Art